Slide rule: Logarithms and exponentials

 Base-10 logarithms and exponentials are found using the L scale, which is linear.
 Some slide rules have a Ln scale, which is for base e.
 Logarithms to any other base can be calculated by reversing the procedure for calculating powers of a number.
 For example, log2 values can be determined by lining up either leftmost or rightmost 1 on the C scale with 2 on the LL2 scale, finding the number whose logarithm is to be calculated on the corresponding LL scale, and reading the log2 value on the C scale.

 Addition and subtraction

-Slide rules are not typically used for addition and subtraction.
-It is possible to do so using two different techniques.

-The first method to perform addition and subtraction on the C and D (or any comparable scales) requires converting the problem into one of division.
-For addition, the quotient of the two variables plus one times the divisor equals their sum:
+Addition and subtraction aren't typically performed on slide rules, but is possible using either of the following two techniques: